exceptionless/Website/content/docs/getting-started.md

 ---

 You've got your account created, now what?
-Let's get your project set up and then we can dive into some best practice and ways to enhance your use of Exceptionless.
+Let's get a better understanding of how you manage events in Exceptionless and then we can dive into some best practice and ways to enhance your use.

 ---